Coises/Compose-for-NotepadPlusPlus/README.md

 **Compose for Notepad++** is a plugin for [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus) which implements a [compose key](https://en.wikipedia.org/wiki/Compose_key) for entering characters that are not available on the keyboard.

+[Compose for Windows](https://github.com/Coises/Compose-for-Windows?tab=readme-ov-file#compose-for-windows), a similar program which implements a compose key throughout Windows rather than just in Notepad++, is available from the same author.

 Like Notepad++, this software is released under the GNU General Public License (either version 3 of the License, or, at your option, any later version).
 Some original source code files which are not dependent on Notepad++ are released under the [MIT (Expat) License](https://www.opensource.org/licenses/MIT): see individual files for details.

 This plugin uses [JSON for Modern C++](https://github.com/nlohmann/json) by Niels Lohmann (https://nlohmann.me), which is released under the [MIT License](https://www.opensource.org/licenses/MIT).

 ## Purpose

 A [compose key](https://en.wikipedia.org/wiki/Compose_key) is a key that indicates the following keys are to be interpreted in a special way.
-Usually an easy-to-remember sequence produces a character that’s not on the keyboard, such as `'a` for `á` or `---` for an em-dash. **Compose for Notepad++** brings this facility to Notepad++ in a flexible and customizable way, without affecting how you type when using any other software on your computer.
+Usually an easy-to-remember sequence produces a character that’s not on the keyboard, such as `'a` for `á` or `---` for an em dash. **Compose for Notepad++** brings this facility to Notepad++ in a flexible and customizable way, without affecting how you type when using any other software on your computer.

 ## Features